r4ulcl/nTask/README.md

-# NetTask
+# nTask

-NetTask is a program for distributing tasks (any command or program) among different computers using API communications, both for managing the Manager and for the workers.
+nTask is a program for distributing tasks (any command or program) among different computers using API communications, both for managing the Manager and for the workers.
 The main idea is to be able to launch task requests from any client to the manager for it to handle them.
 The manager sends these tasks in order to the different available workers, receiving a request from the worker with the execution result.
 Once this is done, it is stored in the database and optionally can be sent to a URL/API to manage the output in another program or API.

 The manager uses a MySQL database to store all the information, storing both the information of each worker and all the task information.
 The manager also has a public API that is accessed with an authentication token.